mdn/content/files/en-us/web/api/media_streams_api/taking_still_photos/index.md

   // width to the value defined here, but the height will be
   // calculated based on the aspect ratio of the input stream.

-  let width = 320;    // We will scale the photo width to this let height = 0;     // This will be computed based on the input stream
+  const width = 320;    // We will scale the photo width to this const height = 0;     // This will be computed based on the input stream

   // |streaming| indicates whether or not we're currently streaming
   // video from the camera.
 Obviously, we start at false.